Bridgeconn/usfm-grammar/Testing Plan.md

 # Testing Plan

+to run these tests included in the test.js file, run the command `npm test` from the *usfm-grammar* directory

 ## Mandatory Markers
 Check for the presence of the mandatory markers without which a USFM file will not be valid.